After getting back from Indonesia last week, I didn’t feel fully like myself, so it’s been a few days since I posted.

 2. It’s low maintenance since I don’t have to pack many extra clothes to be able to run and I can do it even if there’s no gym nearby.

-3. When I take multiple days in a row off from running, I tend to have more energy than normal.
-Having extra energy sounds like a great thing, but sometimes makes it harder for me to go to sleep.
+3. When I take multiple days in a row off from exercising, I tend to have a hard time falling asleep.

 4. To me, it’s easier to maintain my fitness rather than skipping a few weeks of running and having to get back in shape.